 - Gate attendants usually offer families with small children the opportunity to enter the plane first.
 Take advantage of that so you don't have to fight through the crowds to get to your seats and get everyone settled.
 Exit last for the same reason unless you have tight connections.

-- You can order special children's meals ahead of time through the airline or travel agent, although there is a fee for these meals.
+- You can order special children's meals ahead of time through the airline or travel agent.

 - Make sure you have enough time between flights if possible.
 Layovers between flights can be beneficial, as they give the children a chance to walk/run around a bit and expend some energy.
 If you do have close connections, ask the flight attendant for assistance; if you ask in advance, there should be a cart waiting to take you to the next gate.